MTAJavaResources/mtajavaresources.github.io/index.md

 ## Answers

 ***
-mtajavaresources.githubio is licensed with the [MIT License](/LICENSE).
+mtajavaresources.github.io is licensed with the [MIT License](/LICENSE).